broomburgo/Narratore/Docs/WRITING_A_STORY.md

 Other than advancing narration, the other main player interaction is making choices.
 The DSL allows for an expressive way to describe choices (and their consequences), including the possibility to make the available options depend on the script or state of the world.

-It starts with the `choose` function, that takes a closure enhanced with the `@OptionsBuilder` result builder; also, if the `choose` function is called at the top level of a branch (thus, describing a `BranchStep`), the closure will take the `Context<Game>` as input.
+It starts with the `choose` function, that takes a closure enhanced with the `@OptionsBuilder` result builder; also, if the `choose` function is called at the top level of a scene (thus, describing a `SceneStep`), the closure will take the `Context<Game>` as input.

-Within the closure passed to `choose` we must describe the options that will be presented on the player, with the usual `@resultBuilder` features, that is, `if-else` branches, `switch`, arrays and so on.
+Within the closure passed to `choose` we must describe the options that will be presented on the player, with the usual `@resultBuilder` features, that is, `if-else` scenes, `switch`, arrays and so on.
 In the end, the `@resultBuilder` will need to build an array of options (of type `Option<Game>`), which could depend on several conditions: please note that if the conditions produce __zero options__, the `Runner` will send an error to its `Handler` and the game will stop.

 The DSL allows for building an option by simply writing a `String`, with the text that will be presented as option, and calling the `onSelect` function on it, for example: